 The vast majority of sailors on German U-boats were lost at sea, being that over eight hundred were built and somewhere around seven hundred were sunk.
 It’s interesting to think that his experience as a prisoner of war in the United States made him want to become an American citizen.
 He was a prisoner of war for about four years in which he was treated good enough to want to move to America with his wife and son.
 This is a man that doesn’t take America or its freedoms and responsibilities for granted.
 Below, in his own words, is his account of the sinking of his submarine, his capture, and prisoner of war experience in the United States.

 6th And Final Patrol

 We left our homeport, Lorient, France on November 13, 1943 on a chilly gray day with deep hanging clouds.
 We didn’t like this kind of weather too much, as those clouds could be good cover for enemy airplanes.
 Our sub was 750 tons with a crew of 60 and we had 20 torpedoes aboard.
-Our course was toward St. Nazaire, about a hundred mile cruise southwest of our homeport, Lorient, to pick up 2 special torpedoes.
+Our course was toward St. Nazaire, about a hundred-mile cruise southwest of our homeport, Lorient, to pick up 2 special torpedoes.

 We arrived there without any enemy interference and found our former skipper was port commander.
 We were there for a couple days and I remember a couple of things that happened, one of which, I didn’t like too much.
 We drove into one of the sub bunkers with 10-foot thick concrete built to withstand enemy attacks and hit the concrete wall smashing part of the hull.
 They patched the hole quickly but we heard that it wasn’t done perfectly to save time.
 The other incident was that our former skipper gave our new skipper his knit stocking cap for good luck.
 Nobody could foresee that this cap would nearly bring death to all of us.
 We all knew the danger ahead of us and I personally had the feeling that this would be my last trip and if I were lucky, I would end up being a prisoner of war.

 Ahead of us was the Bay of Biscay, or “grave of the U-boats” that we had to pass through to reach the open Atlantic.
 As a rule, we surfaced for a couple hours at night to restore oxygen and batteries.
 One night, just after surfacing, we saw enemy planes approaching and went down as fast as possible.
 We went down all right, but something went wrong, as water came through the hatch into the boat.
 We had no choice but to surface again and found that the skipper’s “good luck” hat had got caught in the seal as he had jumped into the boat while diving.
 The only bad thing from this was that the nerves took another beating.

 On the 9th of December we met a tanker (also a U-boat) and we were told we could send two letters.
 I wrote my father and girlfriend to tell them that the worst is over and not to worry about my return.
 On the 12th of December the skipper announced that we would remain surfaced in order to reach our destination on schedule.
 While running on the surface, an airplane shot out of the clouds and flew over but didn’t drop any bombs.
 We dove away and stood at about 300 feet, then picked up the sound of ships above.
 All of a sudden, there was a terrible explosion, the boat jumped up and down, lights went out and I thought it was the end.
 It was an American destroyer dropping depth charges, and caused serious damages.

 We were running out of oxygen and battery power as the depth charges continued and we went down past maximum depth.
 We had no choice but to surface and we had to transfer air from torpedoes to blow water from the ballast tanks to get there.
 I give the good Lord alone credit for getting us to the surface.
 We were in the middle of 4 American destroyers and as I was getting out my best friend wished me good luck and it appeared he gave his luck to me as he died while I survived.
 As I was swimming away from the sinking U-boat, I didn’t feel too bad.
 I was seeing daylight for the first time in a long time, the sun was shining, and I knew this terrible war was over for me.
 For a moment, I was thinking of a song I loved: “There Are No Roses on A Sailor’s Grave, No Lilies on an Ocean Wave; The Only Tribute Is the Seagull’s Sweeps, And The Teardrops That A Sweetheart Weeps”.

-We were picked up after being in the water for 2 and a half-hours.
+We were picked up after being in the water for 2 and half-hours.
 On December 29th, we arrived in Norfolk to a large crowd welcoming the ships back home.
 I became a prisoner of war for about 4 years, during which time I picked cotton, turnips, and worked in motor pools.
 I was in 13 different states including Florida, Arizona, and Utah.
 We couldn’t speak to the American people but we could see that the living standards were much higher than in Germany.
 People seemed more relaxed.
 The first words I learned were “keep smiling”, “o.k.” and “take it easy”.
 As a prisoner, we had food, clothing, and were paid 80 cents a day.

 In September 1947 I went home with one thought in mind.
 I wanted to go back to the United States and become an American citizen if at all possible.
 This great wish of mine came true in 1955 and I had the opportunity to visit Norfolk as a free American citizen.
 I talked to quite a few fellows, men we gave a hard time to during this past war and also men who chased us, but there are no hard feelings, as we all had to do our job.
 America is a great country but please, don’t take everything for granted, try to appreciate what you’ve got and be thankful to be a free citizen.